in-realtime/astra-platform-workshop/README.md

     1. Navigate to *Streaming* in the Menu.
     2. Open the `irt` Tenant.
     3. Navigate to the *Sinks* tab
-    4. Click on the *Create Sink* button.
+    4. Click the *Create Sink* button.
     5. Create the sink using the following:
         - The Basics
             - Namespace: `stocks`
             - Sink Type: `Astra DB`
             - Name: `stocks2astradb`
         - Connect Topics
-            - Input Topics: stocks-enriched
+            - Input Topics: `stocks-enriched`
         - Sink-Specific Configuration
             - Database: `irt`
             - Token: `<YOUR ASTRA DB TOKEN>`